erickbytes/lofipython/content/blog/choosing-a-web-development-path.rst

    :header: "Tools", "Hosting", "Framework / IDE"
    :widths: 30, 30, 30

-   "1) Python + Web Framework", "PythonAnywhere or Cloudflare", "FastAPI, Flask, Django or web2py" "2) Javascript + Python", "cPanel or Cloudflare", "React, Angular, Express.js"
+   "1) Python + Web Framework", "PythonAnywhere or Cloudflare Pages", "FastAPI, Flask, Django or web2py" "2) Javascript + Python", "cPanel or Cloudflare Pages", "React, Angular, Express.js"

 I'm going with Path 1 because the only language I know is Python.
 I hope to learn other languages like Javascript and CSS but would like to get building as fast as possible.
 I found a free web hosting service called PythonAnywhere.
 There are other `free <https://wiki.python.org/moin/FreeHosts>`__ and paid Python-friendly hosts.

+   I also added in Cloudflare Pages retroactively to this post, since I discovered it many years after writing this post.

 Instead of the `previously mentioned web frameworks <https://lofipython.com/starting-to-almost-kinda-think-about-creating-a-web-app/>`__, I've chosen web2py as a starter because of its compatibility with PythonAnywhere, its simplicity,